b2-space/FlexTrack/README.md

 In Arduino select *Export Compiled Binary* and then use flashing/prog.bat and follow the instructions for flashing the compiled binary into the selected COM port.

+## Configuration

+Use USB serial communication for debugging telemetry, and reading/modifying setting through commands.
+Most configuration is available through a GUI called FlextrakConfig.exe.
+Apart from that, there is a ~LPn command which sets the LoRa Power to a number of mW.

 ## Disclaimer

 The FlexTrack code is provided as is with no guarantees of performance or operation.